Integrating Acquisitions into Shared Services

 The latest integration was the top priority for the company in 2019 and so it received the necessary support throughout the organization.
 Some of the opportunities the HR organization envisioned as part of this integration included the following:

-- Advance the Acquired Company’s Operating Model – Give employees a globally consistent experience of HR, enable HR Business Partners to be more strategic.
+- Advance the Acquired Company’s Operating Model – Give employees a globally consistent experience of HR, enabling HR Business Partners to be more strategic.

 - Visibility to Talent – Key priority for the CHRO, given that they saw the cross-pollination of talent almost immediately.